Are you looking for a part-time teaching position?

 - Time-Commitment: Many courses tend to be shorter, meet less often and have more flexibility to accommodate busy schedules.
 Most adults are unable to commit to long-term, frequently met courses and seem to be more willing to explore new interest that do not make big demands on time.

 Pay can vary greatly based on level of expertise and training required, type of course and more.
 Generally, pay rates for instruction will be per class.
-Rates may vary for different departments.
-You will need to discuss this with the Community Education Coordinator.
+You will need to discuss pay with the Director, Community Education.

 - Newspaper Ads: Periodically Community Education will run display ads in local newspapers and magazines